• Menu

 31 January 2012

-Tomorrow, February 1, 2012, the Government of the Federal Republic of Germany and the Government of Israel will sign an agreement whereby Germany will support Yad Vashem to the sum of one million euro annually, from 2012-2021.
+The Government of the Federal Republic of Germany and the Government of Israel signed an agreement whereby Germany will support Yad Vashem to the sum of one million euro annually, from 2012-2021.
 The agreement signifies the German government's wish to help facilitate Yad Vashem’s various activities in Israel and globally which further commemoration, documentation and education of the events of the Holocaust.

-German Foreign Minister Guido Westerwelle, and Israeli Education Minister Gideon Sa’ar, will sign the agreement tomorrow at Yad Vashem’s Research and Administration Building, in the presence of Hildegard Muller, Chairman of the Management board, BDEW German Association of Energy and Water Industries and the Chairperson of the Society of Friends of Yad Vashem in Germany, and Avner Shalev, Chairman of Yad Vashem.
-Media who wish to attend the ceremony must arrive at Yad Vashem with a valid GPO card by 9:45, and RSVP: 02 644 3410.
+German Foreign Minister Guido Westerwelle, and Israeli Education Minister Gideon Sa’ar, signed the agreement at Yad Vashem’s Research and Administration Building, in the presence of Hildegard Muller, Chairman of the Management board, BDEW German Association of Energy and Water Industries and the Chairperson of the Society of Friends of Yad Vashem in Germany, and Avner Shalev, Chairman of Yad Vashem.